shayonj/pg-osc/README.md

   -u, --username=USERNAME                      # Username for the Database -p, --port=N                                 # Port for the Database
                                                # Default: 5432
-  -w, --password=PASSWORD                      # Password for the Database -v, [--verbose], [--no-verbose]              # Emit logs in debug mode -f, [--drop], [--no-drop]                    # Drop the original table in the end after the swap -k, [--kill-backends], [--no-kill-backends]  # Kill other competing queries/backends when trying to acquire lock for the shadow table creation and swap.
+  -w, --password=PASSWORD                      # DEPRECATED: Password for the Database.
+Please pass PGPASSWORD environment variable instead
+  -v, [--verbose], [--no-verbose]              # Emit logs in debug mode -f, [--drop], [--no-drop]                    # Drop the original table in the end after the swap -k, [--kill-backends], [--no-kill-backends]  # Kill other competing queries/backends when trying to acquire lock for the shadow table creation and swap.
 It will wait for --wait-time-for-lock duration before killing backends and try upto 3 times.